 Going forward, the main growth driver will likely be its leverage

-to the fast-growing Chinese market and the ever-expanding
+to the fast-growing Chinese market and an ever-expanding

 market/resource base.
-Being one of two Chinese integrated oil
+Being one of the two Chinese integrated oil

 country's favorable trends.
 It is also successfully expanding its

 footprint in strategic locations like Canada, Australia and Iraq.

 However, we are concerned about prospects for the company's oil